ALANGUAGE/pla/doc/PLA_Compiler.md

               |
               |                     unused memory betwwen heap and stack
               |
-       30,000 | Start of heap       start of bss sectionn, declared in ORGDATAORIG=30000
+       30,000 | Start of heap       start of bss section, declared in ORGDATAORIG=30000
               | end of code
      256=100h |                     IP: program starts here
             0 | PSP                 CS:, DS:, SS:
  LOW ADDRESS
 ```
-The amount of unused memory between *heap* and *stack* will be calculated and displayed.
+The amount of unused memory between *heap* and *stack* will be calculated and displayed at compile time.
 As PLA does not support allocation of memory at runtime, keep an eye only of the grows of the stack.
-The maximum used stack size (without recursion) will be displayed.
+The maximum used stack size (without recursion) will also be displayed at compile time.
 There are two exception of using one code segment:
-1. For storing the names of the variables and functions I needed a space of about 64 kbyte.
-So I reserved 64 kbyte and sets the *es* segment register to the beginning of that block.
+1. For storing the names of the variables and functions, I needed a space of about 64 kbyte.
+So I reserved 64 kbyte and sets the **es** segment register to the beginning of that block.
+This is a real quirk.
 2. After switching to [unreal mode](http://en.wikipedia.org/wiki/Unreal_mode) your program can store data within the 4 GByte address space.
-I started at 2 MByte, declared in the constant *unsigned long LDATAORIG=2000000*.
-So I left 1 Mbyte for DOS and nearly 1 MByte for XMS, EMS, caches and other DOS stuff.
+I started arbitrary at 2 MByte, declared in the constant *unsigned long LDATAORIG=2000000*.
+So I left free 1 Mbyte for DOS and nearly 1 MByte for XMS, EMS, caches and other DOS stuff.

 Today the computers are so fast, that you need no precompiled libraries for small programs.
 On my MacBook Pro it takes only two seconds to compile, including the source libraries, writing a huge listing file with a cross reference listing and statistics.
 I put all library stuff in an *archive source file* **AR.C** and the compiler takes only the needed funcions to keep the binary small.
 The following netwide assembler needs more time to produce the binary.
 So I started to write an x86 assembler, it will be an COM file, too.